SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/measurements.md

 **SmartREST example**

-There are several static templates prepared to create measurements in the 2xx range of message IDs.
+There are several static templates available to create measurements in the 2xx range of message IDs.
 We provide the 200 static template to create a measurement with a dynamic fragment and series:

 `200,c8y_Temperature,T,25`

-While using this template is possible for many use cases, we recommend creating a custom template for all use cases where dynamically defining fragment and series are not required.
+While using this template is possible for many use cases, we recommend you to create a custom template for all use cases where dynamically defining fragment and series are not required.